tty33/PANDA-Toolkit/readme.md

 # Train on PANDA-IMAGE with MMDetection

-In this note, you will know how to finetune faster rcnn model with PANDA-IMAGE dataset.
+In this note, you will know how to finetune Faster RCNN model with PANDA-IMAGE dataset.

 The basic steps are as below: